-Chapter 4.
-Benefits Chart (what is covered and what you pay) What you must pay when Services that are covered for you you get these services Skilled nursing facility (SNF) care (For a definition of "skilled nursing facility care," see Chapter Prior Authorization is 12 of this booklet.
-Skilled nursing facilities are sometimes Required called "SNFs.")
-You pay the original You are covered for 100 days of care in a SNF during each Medicare cost sharing benefit period.
-There is a 1-day prior hospital stay required. amounts.
-Covered services include but are not limited to: \$0 copay day 1-20 Semiprivate room (or a private room if medically \$170.50 per day for days necessary) 21-100 Meals, including special diets Skilled nursing services A benefit period begins on Physical therapy, occupational therapy, and speech therapy the first day you go to a Drugs administered to you as part of your plan of care (This Medicare-covered inpatient includes substances that are naturally present in the body, hospital or a skilled nursing such as blood clotting factors.) facility (SNF).
-The benefit Blood - including storage and administration.
-Coverage of period ends when you whole blood and packed red cells begins only with the haven't been an inpatient at fourth pint of blood that you need - you must either pay the any hospital or SNF for 60 costs for the first 3 pints of blood you get in a calendar year days in a row.
-If you go to or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used.

-- Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services the hospital (or SNF) after one benefit period has ended, a new benefit period begins.
-There is no limit to the number of benefit periods you can have.
+(For a definition of "skilled nursing facility care," see Chapter 12 of this booklet.
+Skilled nursing facilities are sometimes called "SNFs.")

+You are covered for 100 days of care in a SNF during each benefit period.
+There is a 1-day prior hospital stay required.
+Covered services include but are not limited to:

+- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used. - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services